-Since capturing Australia’s attention as one of the most successful football players in AFL history, Wayne Schwass has gone on to make a name for himself in more ways than one.
+Wayne Schwass captured Australia’s attention as one of the most successful football players in AFL history before going on to make a name as a broadcaster and mental health advocate.

 As well as running Puka Up, Wayne also delivers his powerful and honest keynote speeches at countless mental health seminars and workshops, where his message never fails to resonate with audiences.

-Sales: Following this, Wayne successfully transitioned into a corporate sales role with Telstra Business Centre Melbourne West, a position he held until April 2017.
+Sales: In 2010 Wayne successfully transitioned into a corporate sales role with Telstra Business Centre Melbourne West, a position he held until April 2017.

 Wayne SchwassThis highly skilled left foot winger was one of the few men to have won the Morrish medal (the Best and Fairest in the VFL Under-19 competition) and gone on to be one of the most highly rated performers in the AFL over the past decade.
 In nine seasons with North Melbourne, Wayne Schwass was twice named Best and Fairest, and was a key member of the 1996 flag side.
 His long kicking, creativity and incisive runs from the wing made him one of the most outstanding players of the mid 90s, popular with players, umpires and fans alike.
 After nine years with the Roos, Wayne moved to Sydney in 1997, where it is testament to his professionalism and high-class preparation, that he played 97 of a possible 103 games in his time for the Swans, and added four finals appearances to his already impressive playing achievements.
 Upon his retirement in June 2002, Wayne Schwass was lauded as "one of the premier running players of the modern era - a feisty package with a ballistic left boot, sure hands, superb balance and great vision" and his deeds and service to the game will not be forgotten.